 Engineering Mathematics embedded in an Engineering Faculty is a unique proposition in the UK.
-The department combines world class teaching, multidisciplinary staff, strong industrial partnerships, and world leading research.
+The School of Engineering Mathematics and Technology combines world class teaching, multidisciplinary staff, strong industrial partnerships, and world leading research.
 Head of department Professor Anthony Mulholland explains what the new space means for staff and students and why we’ve named the building after Ada Lovelace.

 A new space for collaboration